sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-forecast-asynchronous/hcpps-sapui5-ps-forecast-asynchronous.md

 ---
-title: Implement the "Forecast" service synchronous mode
+title: Implement the "Forecast" service asynchronous mode
 description: You will extend your application with the "Forecast" service using the asynchronous mode
 primary_tag: products>sap-cloud-platform-predictive-service
 tags: [ tutorial>intermediate, topic>machine-learning, products>sap-cloud-platform-predictive-service, products>sap-cloud-platform, topic>sapui5 ]